-Now, you can receive emergency food stamps or, as mentioned on the USA.gov site, you can get “Immediate Food Assistance.”
-If you desperately need food now, you can call the USDA National Hunger Hotline at 1-800-3-HUNGRY (1-800-348-6479), which is open Monday through Friday between 7 am and 10 pm EST.
+You can also receive emergency food stamps or, as mentioned on the USA.gov site, you can get “Immediate Food Assistance.”
+If you desperately need food now, call the USDA National Hunger Hotline at 1-800-3-HUNGRY (1-800-348-6479), which is open Monday through Friday between 7 am and 10 pm EST.

 Who Qualifies for Emergency Food Stamps?

 Your eligibility is dependent on your state’s unique guidelines and qualifications.
-Not to mention, your income status in comparison to the federal poverty level also plays a role.
+Your income status in comparison to the federal poverty level also plays a role.
 A handful of factors will determine your eligibility.
-If you’re approved, you should receive an in-person or telephone interview on the same day you submitted your application.
+If you’re approved, you should receive either an in-person or telephone interview on the same day you submitted your application.

-Naturally, if you fall well under the poverty line, then you’ll most likely receive emergency food stamps at a faster rate.
+If you fall well under the poverty line, then you’ll likely receive emergency food stamps at a faster rate.
 You should receive your benefits within seven calendar days from the date of your application.
 So, you could feasibly get your EBT card before that seventh day.
 The seven calendar days include weekends and holidays.